jlivingood/IETF-114-L4S/Hackathon.md

 - TBD

 *Proposed Dates*:
-- Beginning July 23-24, 2022, during the IETF-114 Hackathon
+- July 23-26, 2022, beginning during the IETF-114 Hackathon, and continuing for two additional days.
-- Continuing through the rest of the week of IETF-114

 *Interested Parties*: Anyone can of course participate, but please let us know by filing an issue or pull request if you will be joining this activity.